 In 1929, Marguerite received a B.S. degree in Education from Ohio University in southeast Ohio.
 After graduation, she left her home state for New York City, where she obtained a M.A. degree in Botany from Columbia University.
 Her career began as Curator of Botany at Massachusetts Agricultural College, a position she held for five years.
 In 1936, she joined the national staff of the Girl Scouts as Leader of Training in Nature and Arts and Crafts.

 In 1940, she became Assistant Editor of Recreation magazine and Dean of the Recreation Training School for the Works Progress Administration (W.P.A.).
-While with the W.P.A., she constructed her Art Deco Fans quilt (Plate 21) from scraps of costumes used in dramatic productions of the theater division of the Federal Art Project.
+While with the W.P.A., she constructed her Art Deco Fans quilt (pictured at right) from scraps of costumes used in dramatic productions of the theater division of the Federal Art Project.
 She later returned to Columbia University to take a position as instructor in Recreation and began a writing career.

 Over the next twenty years, Marguerite authored an astonishing number of books on various arts and crafts topics, as well as the book that established her as an authority on quilt making- The Standard Book of Quilt Making and Collecting, which was published in 1949.
 A basic guide to the art of quilt making, it appealed to novice and experienced quilters alike.
 Reprinted in a paperback edition in 1959 by Dover Publishing Company, it has been one of their best selling books in the United States and Europe for over forty years.
 Illustrated with more than 100 traditional and unusual quilts and patterns, The Standard Book of Quilt Making and Collecting includes forty full-sized patterns with complete instructions for planning and constructing the quilts.